fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureVirtualNetworkGatewayKey.md

 # Get-AzureVirtualNetworkGatewayKey

 ## SYNOPSIS
-Gets the key for an azure_2 virtual network gateway.
+Gets the key for an Azure virtual network gateway.

 ## SYNTAX